 Can I just build a website for my massage business on AMTA or ABMP?

 I strongly recommend that you have your own website.
 You can certainly create a profile page on AMTA and ABMP, Facebook, or one of the online booking websites.
 But those are someone else’s platforms which you have little control over.
 They can change the rules whenever they want.
-Plus the web pages on AMTA and ABMP are kind of dated and ugly.
+Plus the web page designs on AMTA and ABMP are kind of dated.

 Instead, I would recommend building a website using WordPress.org, get hosting and a theme you like.
 Keep it simple!
 There are thousands of free themes to choose from, and shared hosting is very inexpensive.
 There are plenty of resources online about building a WP website.

 A new website will take time to rank on Google, even if you post new content frequently.
 So even though having a website is important, the fastest way to grow a new massage business and get clients is through in-person, local marketing.